 In January 2013, the FASB issued ASU 2013-01, Balance Sheet (Topic 210): Clarifying the Scope of Disclosures about Offsetting Assets and Liabilities ("ASU 2013-01").
 This update clarifies that the scope of ASU 2011-11 applies to derivatives accounted for in accordance with Topic 815.
-This update is effective for the Company for the year ending December 31, 2013, and is not expected to have a material effect on the Company's consolidated financial statements.
+This update is effective for the Company for the year ending December 31, 2013, and did not have a material effect on the Company's consolidated financial statements.